 Of course there are different levels of patrol person.
 But those setting off avalanche bombs, performing rescues and checking safety are not new to the role.
 Pay is good but the work is demanding and can be stressful.

-The BASI ISTD Level 4 (or equivalent) is needed to guide in the mountains for off-piste skiing and snowboarding guide.
-The exact course vary around the world.
+There are various different qualifications required to guide in the mountains for off-piste skiing and snowboarding guide.
+The exact courses vary around the world.
 But we’re talking years of training rather than months.
 You will also need to be able to ski or board to a very high level.

 You’ll learn to climb, tour and deal with glacial terrain learning a raft of mountaineering skills and safety expertise.
 However once you are qualified the world of snow sports is your oyster.
 Easily one of the best careers for skiers and snowboarders.